mathspp/mathspp/pages/02.blog/all-functions-return-something/item.md

     pass
 ```

-If you use the module `dis` to dissect that function, you will see the instructions that Python runs under the hood when you call the function.
+If you use [the module `dis`][module-dis] to dissect that function, you will see the instructions that Python runs under the hood when you call the function.
 For such a simple function, the result of dissecting it tells a lot about how Python works:

 ```pycon